Projects

 As part of the Codex partnership, information on hydrogen applications in mobility has been provided to so-called friendly users since the installation of the first hydrogen cars in Europe.
 Interested parties are taken on tours of the pioneering hydrogen vehicles (Hyundai ix35 FCEV and Hyundai Nexo FCEV) and the current hydrogen facilities in Central Europe.

-Support for the e momility start-up wemovnow to bring various products and services to the market with the philosophy, skills, resources and facilities of the Codex partnership of the Green Energy Centre Europe.
+Support for the e-moBility start-up WeMovenow to bring various products and services to the market with the philosophy, skills, resources and facilities of the Codex partnership of the Green Energy Centre Europe.

 https://www.wemovenow.com/green-energy-center/